 Familiar possessions and arrangements can be comforting during times of transition.
 Give your loved one’s new space personal touches to make it feel like home.

-6. Talk about the benefits of your loved one’s new Home
+6. Talk about the benefits of your loved one’s new home

 When someone has lived in one place for 30 or more years, it’s easy for them to dwell on the things they’ll leave behind.
-To help loved ones move forward, remind them of the new opportunities that will come from their transition.
+To help loved ones move forward, remind them of new opportunities that will come from their transition.

+Find things that make them happy.
 If your loved one is moving into an assisted living community, go online to find activity calendars and point out amenities they’ll enjoy.